CWRU-EECS301-F17/syllabus/README.md

 * The lab deadlines are implemented to keep you on track - once you 'git' behind, it's very difficult to catch up.
 * Late penality is -5 points per day late, on a simple subtractive basis (max late penality is -50 points or 10 days)
 * If labs are more than 10 days late then clearly something is wrong and we need to talk about it
-* Labs 1-6 have an absolute cutoff deadline of Oct 20, 2017 @ 12:14pm.
+* Labs 1-6 have an absolute cutoff deadline of 3 weeks after assignment.
 No submissions are accepted after that date for credit
-* Labs 7-9 have an absolute cutoff deadline of Dec 1, 2017 @ 12:14pm.
+* Labs 7-9 have an absolute cutoff deadline of 4 weeks after assignment.
 No submisssions are accepted after that date for credit
 * Lab 10 has an absolute cutoff deadline of Dec 12, 2017 @ 12:14pm.
 No submisssions are accepted after that date for credit
 * Labs should be submitted as a markdown file (submitted thru GitHub) and the PDF (submitted thru Canvas) generated from it.
 Each submitted file is worth 5 points (for a total of 10 points of the final grade).
 * Opportunities will be given throught the course for extra credit points (to achieve more advanced concepts).
 Take them!!